| NRA Home Firearm Safety Instructor Training (HFSIT) Class

 the simple firearms essentials that our NRA certified Home

 Firearm Safety Instructors can teach them.
+CWP

 holders who carry a handgun for protection will benefit from